barnabycollins/blog/_posts/2023-12-22-how-to-host-nextjs-14.markdown

 The `public` directory is a bit more tricky.
 The things we put in `public/` are generally things that we expect to find at the root of the frontend host.
 If we create some file at `public/robots.txt`, then we expect to find it at `https://myfrontend.com/robots.txt`.
 This creates a bit of a conflict with our Next.js server, because that also needs to live at the root of the frontend domain.

-The best way to solve this is to:
+The easiest way to handle this is to:
 - Move everything that's only referred to by frontend code (ie, site media content) into the `src` directory (and thereby into `.next/static`)
 - Organise anything that remains and that doesn't need to live directly at the root into a small number of directories under the root
-- Create rules in the CDN for those directories, plus any files that do need to stay at the root
+- Create rules in the CDN for those directories, plus any files that do need to stay at the root (`robots.txt`, favicon, etc)
+- Direct everything else to Next.js

+Configuring this will happen at the end though - for now we just need to get the static assets uploaded to the S3 bucket.

+The way I chose to do this was to copy `.next/static/` and `public/` to `/content/[commit-hash]/_next/static` and `/content/[commit-hash]/public` inside the bucket respectively.
+I chose this scheme because:

+- Using a common prefix (`/content/`) allows me to have a single, unchanging CDN rule for static assets
+- Using the commit hash in the path allows for different releases to be differentiated in the bucket (meaning the bucket can be tidied easily).
+The commit hash is easy to access in deploy jobs, and makes it easy to trace a set of assets back to a specific code state.
+It also would help with [cache busting](https://javascript.plainenglish.io/what-is-cache-busting-55366b3ac022), except that Next.js does that already.
+- Putting all assets for a particular release inside a single prefix also makes the bucket easy to manage and tidy.

 ## Step 2: Hosting Next.js on Lambda